CricketBr/Crickets-Shorthand-Site/orthic_consolidated_folder/orthic_consolidated_try01.md

 > Impress upon the pupils the necessity of becoming again “Babes in Learning”.
 They must have, as far as possible, an absolutely open mind, and commence, as children, by learning the alphabet. -- Teaching

 Reading and copying the samples in the source documents will help "lock in" the rules.
 Each writer has a different feel to their letters.
 You should develop a style that works with your hand, and your sense of aesthetics.

+To learn or copy a new word, start by spelling it, then say the word, then write it.
+This three-step process will help lock in the shapes of each letter and the outline of the entire word.
+Once you know the word well, you can write it without the other steps.
+Saying it out loud recruits multiple senses in throat, mouth and ear, which aids memory.

 ```Figs: Orthic written by Callendar, Stevens, Clarey,  Pitman accent, Gregg accent, and my own.```
 ```	alphabet in 2 lines , all writers ```